 Activity to Try: Back Up Your Thinking

-This “Back Up Your Thinking” organizer is a great start to get students sharing their thinking rather than merely answering questions.
+This “Back Up Your Thinking” organizer is a great start for getting students to share their thinking rather than merely answering questions.
 Choose a skill you want readers to practice—for example, describe the character, event, setting, or theme.
 Using a short piece of text, have students read through it once, and then fill in the “observation from the text” section.
 Next comes the hunt for clues.
 Students read the text a second time, highlighting and annotating if possible, or simply jotting their ideas in the thinking bubbles.
 The final step is to “lift a line” from the text (or a phrase) that adds support to their thinking.
 Often, we have charts displayed with the phrases that help introduce evidence, but they are also right on the page for the students who need immediate access to them.